A measurement of the mean electronic excitation energy of liquid xenon: Discussion and conclusion

-However, the W-value found here is lower than determined in other former measurements~\cite{Doke:2002,Shutt:2006ed}.
+However, the $W$"~value found here is lower than determined in other former measurements~\cite{Doke:2002,Shutt:2006ed}.
 In particular, it is incompatible with the established value measured by E.~Dahl of $(\SI{13.7}{} \pm \SI{0.2}{}) \, \si{eV}$~\cite{Dahl:2009nta} which was determined in a LXe detector of comparable size with $\SI{122}{keV}$ and $\SI{136}{keV}$ gamma rays from an external \ce{^{57}Co} source.
 The detector was operated in dual-phase and single-phase mode.
 For the latter, an amplifier on the anode allowed for a direct calibration of the charge yield used to measure the gain $g2$.
 The calibration of the amplifier was also the dominant source of uncertainty for the final result.
 In dual-phase mode, the detector was operated at the same extraction field as Xurich~II and thus, the higher value found by E.~Dahl cannot be explained by a lower electron extraction efficiency.
 The difference to our obtained value would stay constant for lower extraction efficiencies.

+In order to check whether this discrepancy to former measurements is due to a higher observed absolute yield in the scintillation or ionisation channel, we can compare our result to predictions of the Noble Element Simulation Technique (NEST)~\cite{Szydagis:2011tk}.
+From our measurements of $g2$ and $g2/g1$ in Sec.~\ref{sec:measurements} we can calculate the corrected scintillation gain to be $g1=\SI{0.103}{} \, ^{+0.003}_{-0.004} \, \si{PE/\gamma}$.
+Using the definitions of $g1$ and $g2$ (cf.~Sec.~\ref{subsec:method}), we obtain at $\SI{2.82}{keV}$ and $\SI{968}{V/cm}$ drift field on average the following number of excitation quanta from our measurements: $n_{\gamma}= 115.6$ and $n_{\mathrm{e}^{-}}=130.4$.
+At this energy and drift field, and for the LXe density given in Sec.~\ref{subsec:setup}, the NEST calculator~\cite{NEST:Calculator} predicts absolute yields of $n_{\gamma}^{\mathrm{NEST}}= 85.8 \, (71.1)$ and $n_{\mathrm{e}^{-}}^{\mathrm{NEST}}=120.2 \, (134.9)$, respectively, for the gamma (beta) model.
+Thus, the discrepancy is mostly seen in the scintillation channel and we observed $S1$~signals with a higher yield than predicted by NEST.
+Qualitatively, the same is seen at higher energies or lower drift fields.

 A change of the numerical value of $W$ does not influence the translation from $S1$~and $S2$~signals into deposited energy when performing measurements relative to calibration lines.
-According to Eq.~\ref{eq:W_value_det1}, a lower $W$"~value will reduce the microscopic detector response parameters~$g1$ and~$g2$ and thus, the absolute energy response to excitation quanta.
+According to Eq.~\ref{eq:W_value_det1}, a lower $W$"~value will generally reduce the microscopic detector response parameters~$g1$ and~$g2$ and thus, the absolute energy response to excitation quanta.
+As we have seen from the comparison with NEST, the rescaling will be mostly in the $g1$~value.